 Learning new languages prepares pupils for a rapidly changing world in which activities, both business and pleasure, are often carried out in languages other than English.
 The rise of international relations and commerce means that children need to be equipped with the skills necessary for lifelong language learning.
 As such, pupils will be encouraged to develop skills that they will be able to access in the future to learn new languages or improve their competence in an existing language.
 Increasing capability in new languages promotes confidence, initiative and independent learning to investigate and improve existing knowledge of a language.
+People who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration, ability to multitask and better listening skills.
 It also encourages diversity and understanding of other cultures.